-THE CURRENT ISSUE OF PMLA landed in my mailbox with a thud.
+The current issue of PMLA landed in my mailbox with a thud.
 It reminded me again why I worry about the future of language and literature scholarship.
 The study of languages and literatures is immensely important.
 But I fear that we scholars are unintentionally undermining the importance of our own work.

 The Modern Language Association, publisher of PMLA, is rightly concerned about the status of the scholarly profession.
 The numbers of US undergraduate majors in English or foreign languages plummeted disastrously in the 1970s.
-By the beginning of this century the raw numbers had recovered most of their lost ground, and have held steady since.
+By the beginning of this century, the raw numbers had recovered most of their lost ground and have held steady since.
 Expressed as a percentage of all undergraduate majors, however, the picture continues to grow worse.
 Even since 2000, the percentage of US undergraduates majoring in English or foreign languages has dropped from 5.4 to 4.2.
 Undergraduates majoring in communications, in contrast, have held steady at 4.7%.

 The academic profession, partly as a result, has increasingly divided itself into two castes.
 Elite holders of tenure and tenure track positions cater to undergraduate majors and graduate students.
 Core requirements courses are relegated to a non-tenure-track proletariat.
 The MLA has responded by seeking greater support for non-tenure-track faculty.
 I agree with those efforts, and contribute financially, but I believe they are insufficient.
 They aim to answer the question: How do we more fairly divide a shrinking pie.

 If you want to thrive in any career, and have a happy life as well, you must gain the assistance and cooperation of others.
-But each person has his or her own unique perspective, a perspective shaped by each individual’s own knowledge and experience.
+However, each person has his or her own unique perspective, a perspective shaped by each individual’s own knowledge and experience.
 If we want to gain the cooperation of others, we must first understand that they have perspectives different from ours.
-Next we must be sensitive to what those perspectives might be.
+Next, we must be sensitive to what those perspectives might be.
 Languages teach us that ideas and expressions are not universal but partly the products of culture.
-Literatures teach us about the enormous variation in human perspectives.
+Literature teach us about the enormous variation in human perspectives.
 No one who studies Canterbury Tales or Shakespeare’s plays can fail to appreciate those variations.

-The ability it gives us to transcend our own individual experiences, by the way, is why all educated people should continue throughout their lives to study languages and literatures.
+The ability it gives us to transcend our own individual experiences, by the way, is why all educated people should continue throughout their lives to study languages and literature.
 Enhancing the quality of our lives should be a lifelong project.

 The world is too much with us, late and soon;